deepgram/kur/docs/source/tutorial.rst

 Tutorial
 ********

-Alright, you've seen some cool :doc:`examples` and now you are asking, "Okay, so how do I actually make Kur do all these awesome things with my data?"
+Alright, you've seen some cool :ref:`the_examples` and now you are asking, "Okay, so how do I actually make Kur do all these awesome things with my data?"
 Let's take a look!

 We are going to work through a complete, top-to-bottom model for classifying 2-dimensional points as being above or below a sine curve.
 I'm going to use